Skip to Main Content

 This is a crucial part of the buying process.
 It is very important to choose a reputable home inspection company which is why Mortgage Alliance Professionals have partnered with the largest home inspector network in the country.

-Depending on the age of the home you may want to order additional inspections which check for mould, and termites, as well as inspections of the drainage system and even sufficient insulation or moisture that could be behind the walls.
-If may cost a bit more upfront but will result in fewer problems after closing.
+Depending on the age of the home you may want to order additional inspections which check for mold, and termites, as well as inspections of the drainage system and even sufficient insulation or moisture that could be behind the walls.
+It may cost a bit more upfront but will result in fewer expenses after closing.

 Ask Questions Then Ask More Questions